+Lecturers: Frech

-Lecturers: Frech Credit points (CP): 1.5 Hours per week: 1 Term: Wintersemester Level: 4 Teaching language: Deutsch Part of the modules: Vehicle Development [WI4INGMB14] (S. 85)
+Part of the modules: Vehicle Development [WI4INGMB14] (S. 83)

 The assessment consists of a written exam (90 min) taking place in the recess period (according to §4 (2), 1 of the examination regulation).
 The exam takes place in every semester.
 Re-examinations are offered at every ordinary examination date.